What Is a Metadata Framework? Components, Types & Build Guide

 You can think of it this way: strategy sets the goals, governance keeps everyone honest on the way there.
 Strong organizations have both.
 They know why metadata matters, and they have a clear, repeatable way to manage it across teams and tools.

 Did you know?
-In 2024, a survey of data organizations found that 62% of companies are still in early stages of data management maturity, with only a small fraction achieving optimized, repeatable metadata workflows.
+According to the DBTA 2024 Data-Driven Organizations Survey, 62% of companies remain in early stages of data management maturity, with only a small fraction achieving optimized, repeatable metadata workflows.

 Why organisations need a metadata framework in AI data management